sophieawilkinson/mathsmodels/source/_posts/Falling-Slinki.md

 The maths of this is pretty involved, but can be summarised by thinking of the slinky moving as a wave, and the wave does not reach the bottom of the slinky, 'telling' it to move, until the top has collapsed onto it.

-The funny end to the story is that while Mr Holmes and I were repositioning the tube of oil into a sink in a Physics room so pupils would be able to repeat the experiment, Mr Holmes lifted the tube sharply not realising that the rubber bung at the base had got a bit of oil on the bottom and stuck to the bench.
-The tube went up, the bung remained stuck to the bench and seven litres of oil splurged all over Mr Holmes while I leaped backwards and avoided much of it!
+The funny end to the story is that while Cameron Holmes and I were repositioning the tube of oil into a sink in a Physics room so pupils would be able to repeat the experiment, Cameron lifted the tube sharply not realising that the rubber bung at the base had got a bit of oil on the bottom and stuck to the bench.
+The tube went up, the bung remained stuck to the bench and seven litres of oil splurged all over Cameron while I leaped backwards and avoided much of it!
 Unfortunately this was not captured on film!

 The event seemed a bit less amusing once we realised that seven litres of oil made a huge mess of a lot of carpet tiles and needed a significant amount of time to clean up - and eventually some new tiles!